OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/performance-improvement.md

 ## Host the app in HTTPS rather than HTTP

-In some scenarios, cachine of the application files will work only if the application is hosted in HTTPS.
+In some scenarios, caching of the application files will work only if the application is hosted in HTTPS.

+## Enable WASM SIMD

+If you are sure that your users have an up-to-date browser (read note below), you can improve the performance of your application by enabling WASM SIMD.

+To do so, edit the ".CSPROJ" file of the project that has the ".Browser" suffix, and replace the line <WasmEnableSIMD>false</WasmEnableSIMD> with <WasmEnableSIMD>true</WasmEnableSIMD>

+Note that this setting will prevent the application from running on older browsers.
+Specifically, the application will not run on old versions of Edge, Chrome or Firefox released prior to 2021, and Safari versions released prior to 2023.